Why Do I Require a 90-day commitment?

-I would love to help you complete your plan in six months or less.
 You waited a long time to call, so let's get your plan done while you're focused on it.
 A half-done plan provides no legal protection for your family.
-To qualify for my Flat Fee program, in fact, you have to commit to this time frame.
-I will charge you hourly for revisions after that.
+I only want to work with clients who are committed and focused on the project.
+Ninety days is more than enough time to get this done.
+I will charge you hourly for any further time it takes to complete your plan, in addition to the Flat Fee.
 Why?
-Well, I think part of what you are hiring me to do is to help you get this done and this is one way to keep you focused and engaged.
+Well, I think part of what you are hiring me to do is to help you get this done.
+Starting is great, but finishing is what matters.

 What's the process?

 Here's a summary of how our process works:

 - Download the Getting Started Packet from my website.

 - Fill out the Client Questionnaire, or as much of it as you can.
 It's common to leave some things blank, but you need to choose guardians before we can meet.

 - Make your first appointment online or call me at 650/237-7221.

 The Initial Appointment takes about 1 and one half hours.